 Java Switch expressions

-A new form of switch label, written "case L ->" has been added in Java 12 that allows the code to the right of the label to execute only if the label is matched.
+A new form of switch label, written "case L ->" is one of the most notable changes that allows the code to the right of the label to execute only if the label is matched.
+Unlike the old switch statement, this modern approach ensures clarity and avoids accidental fall‑through.

 We’ll try to understand this switch expression with an example, initially let’s use traditional switch statement to write a conditional switch-case branch and then use switch expression to see how it simplifies it.

-For example if you want to display the quarter, passed month falls into then you can group three case statements where break statement is used with only the last one in the group.
+For example if you want to determine which quarter a given month belongs to then you can group three case statements where break statement is used with only the last one in the group.

 public class SwitchCaseDemo {